yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Real implementation of parking spot bookings and time rules (landlord and BE)
+- Real implementation of parking spot bookings and time rules (BE)
   - BE remaining, for time rules/overrides:
     - Add tests to ParkingSpotController.spec.ts related to basic CRUD for time rules/overrides
     - Time rule evaluation should be able to: